Kong/lua-resty-websocket-proxy/README.md

 WebSocket-defined Route to run this Route's plugin, it would not be possible to execute a WebSocket plugin based on a query string argument without additional efforts.
-We must clarify if requirements 4. from the customer means an expectation to to configure WebSocket frame inspection plugins based on a WebSocket's query string argument (e.g. `?arg=1`).
+We must clarify if requirement 4. from the customer means an expectation to to configure WebSocket frame inspection plugins based on a WebSocket's query string argument (e.g. `?arg=1`).
 If so, this translates to an expectation of Kong being able to execute plugins based on query string arguments, which is currently not